erisdisqordia/pleroma-fe/docs/USER_GUIDE.md

 - Enable clickthrough NSFW attachment hiding: Hide attachments that are marked as NSFW/sensitive behind a click-through image.`
 - Preload images: This will preload the hidden images so that they display faster when clicking through.
 - Open NSFW attachments with just one click: Directly open NSFW attachments in a maximised state instead of revealing the image thumbnail.
-- Play-on-hover GIFs: With this activated, GIFs will only play on hover.
-Otherwise, they will autoplay normally.
+- Play-on-hover GIFs: With this activated, GIFs images and avatars will only be animated on mouse hover.
+Otherwise, they will be always animated.
+This is very useful if your timeline looks too flashy from people's animated avatars and eases the CPU load.
 - Loop videos: Whether to loop videos indefinitely.
 - Loop only videos without sound: Some instances will use videos without sounds instead of GIFs.
 This will make only those videos autoplay.
 - Play videos directly in the media viewer: TODO: Don't know what this does.